Towards Deeper Understanding of Camouflaged Object Detection: Experimental Results

 \subsubsection{Camouflaged Object Ranking}

 Camouflaged object ranking evaluates the degrees of concealment of the camouflaged objects.
-As there exist no benchmark models for this task, we resort to salient object ranking, another ranking based task to generate our COR benchmark models.
+As no benchmark models exist for this task, we resort to salient object ranking, another ranking based task to generate our COR benchmark models.
 The existing salient object ranking models \cite{amirul2018revisiting, siris2020inferring, liu2021instance, fang2021salient} aim to explore the correlation of salient instances within an image to decide the saliency level of each salient instance.
-In this paper, we define camouflage ranking as dataset level.
-We record the observation time of each camouflage instance to decide the dataset-level camouflage ranking, which is reasonable in general as evolution degree behind the camouflage ranking is also global.
-We claim that the ranking of camouflaged instance can provide useful cue for camouflaged object detection and localization, leading to our final triple task learning pipeline in Fig.~\ref{fig:network_overview}.
+In this paper, we define camouflage ranking as at dataset level.
+We record the observation time of each camouflage instance to decide the dataset-level camouflage ranking, which is reasonable in general as camouflage ranking or the difficulty of camouflage is also global.
+We claim that the ranking of the camouflaged instance can provide a useful cue for camouflaged object detection and localization, leading to our final triple task learning pipeline in Fig.~\ref{fig:network_overview}.
 Considering the attention-shift based saliency ranking models, we aim to explore the contribution of the other two tasks for camouflage ranking.
 Towards this, we build two extra models, including a \enquote{Joint COD \& COR} model and a \enquote{Joint COL \& COR} model.
 We show the final ranking performance of these two models in Table \ref{tab:ranking_model_joint} as \enquote{JDR} and \enquote{JLR} respectively.
 The better performance of \enquote{JDR} and \enquote{JLR} compared with training only the individual COR model (\enquote{Base}) explains that the other two tasks can indeed be beneficial for COR.
 The slightly inferior performance of \enquote{JDR} and \enquote{JLR} compared with the COR prediction from our triple-task learning framework (\textbf{PTCOR} in Table \ref{tab:ablation_study_cor}) further explains the superiority of our triple-task learning framework.